RUB-NDS/Johnny-You-Are-Fired/05-ui/README.md

 ### Mutt

-* Reported via private email
+* Reported on 2018-09-15 to private email address

 ### GPG Suite

-* Reported via private email
+* Reported on 2018-08-16 to private email address

+### Apple Mail

+* Reported on 2018-08-16 to product-security@apple.com

 ### MailMate

-* Reported on 2018-09-25 via mm-info@freron.com
+* Reported on 2018-09-25 to mm-info@freron.com

 ### R2Mail2

-* Reported on 2018-09-25 via private email
+* Reported on 2018-09-25 to private email address

 ### MailDroid

-* Reported on 2018-09-25 via maildroiddev@gmail.com
+* Reported on 2018-09-25 to maildroiddev@gmail.com

 ### Nine